ichiroDaiki/Slimfy/README.md

 # Password Generator
 for your personal accounts or more.

-# This calculator was built with
+# This app was built with
 - [Tauri](https://github.com/tauri-apps/tauri)
 - [Rust](https://github.com/tauri-apps/tauri)
 - [ReactJS](https://reactjs.org/)